WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 This would make your macro expansion get rid of most member redeclaration errors.
-For example, to avoid resolving the name conflict that is caused by the variable shadowing in the `#unwrap` macro, we can use a **closure** as the "umbrella" to protect the macro expansion:
+For example, to avoid resolving the name conflict that is caused by turning variable shadowing into variable redeclaration in the `#unwrap` macro, we can use a **closure** as the "umbrella" to protect the macro
+expansion:

 Problematic expansion: